tencent cloud

 In the pay-as-you-go mode, LCU usage is measured by using the following four metrics: CPS, concurrent connections per minute, processed traffic, and rule evaluations.
 Rule evaluations are supported only for HTTP and HTTPS protocols.
 The performance of a single LCU is related to the protocol type of the listener.

-In pay-as-you-go mode, the billing cycle of LCUs is one hour.
+In pay-as-you-go mode, the billing cycle of LCUs are one hour.
 The number of LCUs consumed in one hour is calculated based on the aforementioned metrics, and fees are charged based on the maximum number of LCUs consumed by the aforementioned metrics.
 The LCU fees for a single CLB instance is the sum of the LCU costs of the listeners for different protocols.

 LCU fees per hour = MAX[Number of LCUs for concurrent connections, Number of LCUs for new connections, Number of LCUs for processed traffic, Number of LCUs for rule evaluations] × LCU unit price